LucenaT/cookieconsent/README.md

 [Cookie Consent](https://cookieconsent.insites.com/) is a lightweight JavaScript plugin for alerting users about the use of cookies on your website.

-It is designed to help you comply with the hideous EU Cookie Law and not make you want to kill yourself in the process.
+It is designed to help comply with the EU Cookie Law and not make you want to kill yourself in the process.
 So we made it fast, free, and relatively painless.

-## Warning: Phishing attempt

-Several users have been emailed with a phishing attempt trying to get them to move the URL they link to from the cdnjs link that is provided on our website as cdnjs is "going away".
-This is not associated with us and will most likely result in malicious sideloaded code on your website.

 ## Version 3.0